mddazure/azure-vwan-microhack/README.md

 `./clean-up-after-scenario-4.sh`

-This may take up to 30 minutes to compete.
+This may take up to 30 minutes to complete.
 Remember to verify that all resources have indeed been deleted.

 In Cloud Shell, delete the azure-vwan-microhack directory: